-Title Diplomats in tracksuits: Expert urges Scotland to recruit sports stars as global ambassadors Media name/outlet Sunday Post Media type Web Country United Kingdom Date 8/11/20 Description The Scotland football team after winning against Serbia on Thursday evening.
+Title Diplomats in tracksuits: Expert urges Scotland to recruit sports stars as global ambassadors Media name/outlet Sunday Post Media type Web Country/Territory United Kingdom Date 8/11/20 Description The Scotland football team after winning against Serbia on Thursday evening.

 Scotland’s sports stars should be trained as ambassadors for the nation, according to an influential academic.

 Professor Grant Jarvie advised the Welsh government before publication of a report last week into using sport to bolster diplomacy and increase global influence.

 Now, speaking after the national team’s dramatic qualification for the Euros, the chair of sport at Edinburgh University said Scotland should adopt a similar strategy to encourage our stars to become ambassadors.

 He believes Scotland could capitalise on the global attention on sport and harness the popularity and profile of stars like tennis champion Andy Murray and track stars like Laura Muir, to foster relationships with other countries.

 Professor Jarvie said: “Sports diplomacy creates sustainable partnerships between government and national sports organisations, and encourages mutually reciprocal, win-win policy outcomes.